Hawkins Co. Sheriff: 911 call at Wells residence, Candus Bly reports Don Wells for assault - NewsBreak

 Hawkins Co.
 Sheriff: 911 call at Wells residence, Candus Bly reports Don Wells for assault

-According to a domestic report from the Hawkins County Sheriff’s Office, officers were called to the Wells residence around 12:30 a.m. on Jan.
+According to a domestic report from the Hawkins County Sheriff’s Office, officers were called to the Wells residence around 12:30 a.m.
+Jan.
 19 in reference to an open 911 line.
-On their way to the home dispatchers told officers that they could hear arguing in the background of the line, then lost contact.
+On their way to the home, dispatchers told officers that they could hear arguing in the background of the line then lost contact.

 When officers arrived to the scene Candus Bly, mother of missing Rogersville 5-year-old Summer Wells , told officers that Don Wells had hit her, grabbed her by the throat and pushed her against a wall.Search for Summer: Photos of Beech Creek property where Summer was last seen

 Bly said she believed her thumb was broken, and when officers asked how it happened Bly reportedly stated that she hit it on a washing machine when Don Wells grabbed her by the throat.
-Bly said the incident had occurred roughly 2-3 hours before the call, the report says.
+Bly said the incident had occurred roughly 2-3 hours before the call.

 According to the report, Bly said they both had been drinking alcohol.
 Don Wells told officers that they had been arguing but he had not touched her, and that Bly had been drinking before Wells arrived home around 7:30 p.m. earlier that night.Summer Wells reward fund reaches nearly $74,000